Elizabeth Ilive - A Woman Ahead of Her Time

 As part of the exhibition see a recreation of one of Ilive's dresses made by volunteers at Petworth House.

 The William Blake in Sussex: Visions of Albion exhibition has already explored Ilive's patronage of this artist but take another opportunity to see the two works Ilive commissioned.
 Petworth House remains in the only country house in England to have works by this artist.

 Discover more about Ilive's interest in invention and see an image of the cross-bar lever she invented.
-She received a gold medal worth 20 guineas from the Royal Society of Arts for this nvention, which is also on display for this exhibition.
+She received a silver medal worth 20 guineas from the Royal Society of Arts for this nvention, which is also on display for this exhibition.

 Ilive also wrote for various publications and as part of this exhibition you can see some of the academic work she published.

 Ilive also pursued her interest in science and established a domestic laboratory at Petworth House.
 Explore a re-imagining of what a Georgian domestic laboratory would have been like based upon other laboratories of the time but also from lists of equipment she kept, on loan from the Petworth House archives.
 Take part in this immersive aspect and get hands-on with equipment similar to tools she would have used, such as scales and mortars.
 Create your own scientific formulas on our own blackboard, or take a seat at a writing desk and glance over copies of her letters and have a go at writing your own.

 There are countless other women who have left their mark on Petworth House and it would be impossible to highlight them all but there are four other prominent women Petworth are shining a light on.